Admin By Request is developed by FastTrack Software, which is a European company and we must therefore

 technical setup of SSO.

-We use Azure web servers in multiple continents, to make sure we provide great performance
+We use Azure web servers in multiple continents in order to make sure we provide great performance

-anywhere in the world and to make sure the portal is always up.
+anywhere in the world and that the portal is always up.

 Refer to the document below for more information:

 Our web servers are located in the same Azure Availability Set in each continent.